kev-luk/natural-event-tracker/README.md

 View this project at https://natural-event-tracker.herokuapp.com/

 Learn about natural events from across the world.
+Events that are shown on the map include wildfires, severe storms, volcanic activity, and ice activity.

 Weather information collected from NASA APIs:
 -   EONET (The Earth Observatory Natural Event Tracker)